bhavuk1409/multi-agent-trading-analyst/README.md

 ## Configuration

-Edit `config/config.yaml` to change the LLM model or agent weights:
+Edit `config/config.yaml` to change the tracked tickers, LLM model, or agent weights (the four agent weights must sum to 1.0):

 ```yaml
 llm: